FabricMC/yarn/CONVENTIONS.md

 Use the word "last" for the value that something had last tick (`lastX`, `lastWidth`, etc.).

-### Getters, setters, with-ers, and creators
+### Getters, setters, withers, and creators

 Use "get" for getters and other methods that calculate some property with no side effects other than caching a value in a private field.

 Use "set" for methods that set some property.
+Name the parameter the same as the property (`setColor(color)`, not `setColor(newColor)`).

 Use "with" for methods that return a copy of an object with a different value for some property.
+Name the parameter the same as the property.

 Use "create" for methods that create a new instance of some object.
 Use "get or create" for methods that create a new instance only if one does not already exist.
 Don't use "get or create" for lazy initialization, though.